If someone has ever asked you this question “are you really, okay?” raise a finger up…

 Most people will ask you, are you okay, is everything alright etc.however, the curious ones will not take a simple okay for an answer.

 They will press further to find out what is wrong.

 After your reply, they will respond with are you sure?
 Are you really okay and other questions that will keep you talking?

-It will attract attention from both the people that love you and those that just want another juicy gossip.
+Appearance is not a solution for anything but it will attract attention from the people that love you and those that want another juicy gossip.

-If you were chatting happily, laughing heartily, or probably making fun of your friend, and suddenly, you go quiet, the light in your eyes fades and you just sit back and watch without any comments.
+If you were chatting, laughing, or making fun of your friend, and suddenly, you go quiet, you just sit back and watch without any comments.

-Your friends will definitely notice and this will lead to series of questions.
-Including are you really, okay?
+Your friends will notice and this will lead to a series of questions including are you really, okay?

-Before the emergence of temperament such as phlegmatic, cholera, sanguine, and others.
-The two major personality variances were introvert and extrovert.
+Before the emergence of temperament such as phlegmatic, cholera, sanguine, and others, you were either an introvert or extrovert.

-If your primary personality trait is an extrovert who loves hanging out, going to parties, and posting on social media. suddenly switches into a full-blown introverted personality trait, your friends will definitely notice.
+If your primary personality trait is an extrovert and suddenly you switch to a full-blown introvert, your friends will definitely notice.

 When last did you lose your cool in the presence of your friends, family, or in public?